the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 a vital role in quality research software.

 #### ${DOMAIN}-RSE
-While software is the lingua franca of all RSEs there will be RSEs that have specialized into the initricacies of one particular research domain, such as medical RSEs, digital humanities RSEs or physics RSEs.
+While software is the lingua franca of all RSEs there will be RSEs that have specialized in the initricacies of one particular research domain, such as medical RSEs, digital humanities RSEs or physics RSEs.

 ### Optional RSE competencies
 FIXME: I think it would be nice if we could move each of these optional competencies to a different specialization.